MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-set-up-goods-and-service-tax-posting.md

 ---
-title: How to Set Up Goods and Service Tax Posting
+title: How to Set Up Goods and Services Tax Posting
 description: Describes the steps to start applying goods and services tax (GST) to goods and services.
 services: project-madeira
 documentationcenter: ''